Unsupervised Monocular Depth Estimation in Highly Complex Environments: Introduction

-However, the above unsupervised framework \cite{godard2019digging,zhou2017unsupervised} suffers from two big limitations, \textit{the static scenario hypothesis} and \textit{the photometric consistency hypothesis}.
-For \textit{the static scenario hypothesis}, since the pixels on moving objects do not satisfy the projection function of camera ego-motion, which leads to incorrect calculation of the loss during training, thereby affecting the accuracy of depth network \cite{lee2021learning}.
+However, since the unsupervised signal is built on projection consistency, the above unsupervised framework \cite{godard2019digging,zhou2017unsupervised} suffers from two big limitations, \textit{the static scenario hypothesis} and \textit{the photometric consistency hypothesis}.
+For \textit{the static scenario hypothesis}, since the pixels on moving objects do not satisfy the projection function of camera ego-motion, which leads to incorrect calculation of the loss during training, thereby affecting the accuracy of the depth network \cite{lee2021learning}.
 Incorporating semantic information into the unsupervised framework is an effective way to recognize moving objects and eliminate their influence, and relevant results have emerged \cite{klingner2020self,lee2021learning}.
 For \textit{the photometric consistency hypothesis}, since the training of the unsupervised framework relies heavily on the photometric error, the photometric consistency of the same pixel on different images is crucial to the overall framework \cite{spencer2020defeat}.
-Since all objects are illuminated by the same light source (sun) during the day, the photometric consistency assumption is basically valid, just like that in traditional direct visual odometer \cite{engel2017direct,yang2018challenges}.
+Since all objects are illuminated by the same light source (sun) during the day, the photometric consistency assumption is basically valid, just like that in traditional direct visual odometer methods \cite{engel2017direct,yang2018challenges}.
 Therefore, almost all of the current unsupervised monocular depth estimation methods are trained and tested on day-time images.
-When the environment changes into other highly complex conditions, like \textit{night, snowy winter} and especially \textit{rainy night}, the photometric consistency assumption is not valid any more.
-Complex static and dynamic light sources (street light and car light) at night \cite{vankadari2020unsupervised}, as well as the reflections of road and camera lens caused by rain in rainy night-time scenario, lead to huge photometric changes of the same pixel on different frames.
-Moreover, the camera exposure and gain in outdoor snowy scenario affect the photometric consistency between frames.
+When the environment changes into other highly complex conditions, like \textit{night} and especially \textit{rainy night}, static objects with non-Lambertian or high reflectance surfaces in the night/rainy night with dynamic lighting conditions violate the photometric consistency between frames.
+Besides, objects with low luminance in the night lack reliable cues for providing accurate correspondences.
 The problem of estimating monocular depth in such varying environments is challenging but practical and important.
 Meanwhile, the perception of changing and complex environments is crucial for autonomous systems \cite{tang2020overview,tang2020perception}, like robots and autonomous driving cars, and this problem has only received some initial attention \cite{spencer2020defeat,vankadari2020unsupervised}.